 Soaking the soil in which the hellebore is growing helps the hellebore plant to look its best.
 Hellebore care includes removal of older leaves when they appear damaged.
 Care for hellebores should also include careful fertilization.
 Too much nitrogen may result in lush foliage and a shortage of blooms.

 Plant hellebore seeds in the fall.
 A 60-day moist chilling period is needed when planting seeds of the hellebore plant.
 Planting seed in fall allows this to happen naturally in areas with cold winters.
-Wait 3 to 4 years for blooms on young plants grown from seed.
+Wait three to four years for blooms on young plants grown from seed.
 Divide overgrown clumps in spring, after flowering or in autumn.

 Types of Hellebores